sixtyfive/mdletter/README.md

 Make sure the name of each ".md" file matches with the name of a HTML file from the "templates" directory.
 If you want to create a different document type, you'll have to add a new template for it.

+If you get an error such as `unexpected "("`, make sure your Pandoc version is sufficiently up-to-date.
+At the time of this writing, the ArchLinux repositories had Pandoc 2.18 and 2.19 had just been released by the project.
+A bit of an outlier is Solus Linux which is notorious for having a horribly outdated version of Pandoc.

 # Prerequisites

 Requires the following in reasonably recent versions: